-For more information on JAE, please refer to MOE JAE Website.
+For more information on JAE, please refer to the MOE JAE Website.

-JAE Appeal for Admission to 2-year NJC Programme in AY2020
+Appeals for Admission to NJC 2-year ‘A’ Level Programme in AY2021

-To appeal for admission to National Junior College, please click here.
-Please note that we no longer accept hard copy application forms.
+To appeal for admission to National Junior College, please fill out the online application form here.
+Please note that we do not accept hard-copy application forms.

-Please note that if you did not upload your GCE “O” Level results slip and other relevant documents in the online form, please submit the softcopy documents to email@example.com by 3 February 2021 (Mon), 12 pm.
+Please note that if you are unable to upload your GCE ‘O’ Level results slip and other supporting documents using the online form, you should submit the softcopy documents to email@example.com by 3 February 2021 (Mon), 12 pm.

 You may be called up for auditions, trials or interviews by the respective teachers-in-charge.

-You are required to bring along your original GCE “O” Level results slip and Form A for verification.
+Successful applicants will be notified of the outcome of their appeal application through a phone call, latest by 3 February 2021 (Wed), 5 pm.
+You will be required to bring along your original GCE ‘O’ Level results slip and Form A for verification.

-All applicants are required to report to the college that they are posted to by the Ministry of Education pending the outcome of their application to National Junior College.
+1. All applicants are still required to report to the college that they are posted to by the Ministry of Education on 29 January 2021 (Fri) at 7.30 am, pending the outcome of their application to National Junior College.